-The Organization's financial assets available within one year of the consolidated statements of financial position date for general expenditures are as follows:
+The Organization's financial assets available within one year of the combined statement of financial position date for general expenditures are as follows:

-Cash and cash equivalents Cash designated for capital expenditures Short-term investments Receivables Due from early learning providers Unconditional promise to give \$ 1,761,857 114,000 1,132,158 15,155,486 110,945 90,000 Total financial assets available within one year 18,364,446 Less: Liabilites Accounts payable and accrued expenses 2,796,781 Due to early learning providers 8,941,372 Due to Early Learning Coalition of Orange County Due to Early Learning Coalition of Osceola County 99,031 11,914 Refundable advances 3,009,759 Total financial liabilties available within one year 14,858,857 Amounts unavailable for general expenditures within one year, due to: Restricted by donors with purpose restrictions 231,846 Total amounts unavailable for general expenditures within one year 231,846 Amounts unavailable to management without Board's approval: Board designated for capital expenditures 114,000 Total amounts unavailable to management without Board's approval 114,000 Total financial assets available within one year after board designations and restricted by donors \$ 3,159,743
+Cash and cash equivalents Cash designated for capital expenditures Short-term investments Receivables Due from early learning providers Unconditional promise to give \$ 1,805,555 100,000 1,231,240 14,695,793 98,041 85,000 Total financial assets available within one year 18,015,629 Amounts unavailable to management without Board's approval: Board designated for capital expenditures Total amounts unavailable to management without Board's approval 100,000 Amounts unavailable for general expenditures within one year, due to: Restricted by donors with purpose restrictions Total amounts unavailable for general expenditures within one year 236,603 Total financial assets available within one year after board designations and restricted by donors \$ 17,679,026

 As part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-To help manage unanticipated liquidity needs, the Organization has a committed line of credit of \$2,000,000, which it could draw upon.
-Additionally, the Organization has Board Designated net assets without donor restrictions that, while the Organization does not intend to spend for these purposes other than those identified, the amounts could be made available for current operations, if necessary.
+The Organization has Board Designated net assets without donor restrictions that, while the Organization does not intend to spend for these purposes other than those identified, the amounts could be made available for current operations, if necessary.